 It’s not easy work.
 Causing Fun works best once you’ve mastered three things:

 - Become vulnerable: Teamwork and a feeling of “team” starts with you.
 The first step in having fun is to know how to leave your ego at the door.
 Learn how to drop your defenses and laugh at yourself.

 - Invest in your teammates: Spend time getting to know and understand the people you work with.
 Cultural intelligence is something to value, trust me: I once won a week at a resort in Mexico after winning a “know your team” competition.
-Seeking to understand what defines and delights the people you work with won’t only be informative and insightful—it will also let them know the you care about them.
+Seeking to understand what defines and delights the people you work with will be informative and insightful and let them know you care about them.
 Done well, you’ll forge lasting bonds of trust and kinship.

 Is your work fun?
 I hope it is.
 If it’s not, perhaps you should consider making fun a cause worth investing in!